buildonhybrid/System-Contracts/README.md

 # System-Contracts
-This repository hosts system smart contracts of the Bloom Genesis Chain
+This repository hosts system smart contracts of the Hybrid